bloomberg/presto-accumulo/README.md

 A Presto connector for reading and writing data backed by Apache Accumulo.

+Looking for the `PrestoBatchWriter`?
+Check out the 0.178 branch.

 This repository contains four sub-projects:

 1. _presto-accumulo-iterators_ - A collection of Accumulo iterators to be installed on the TabletServers.
 These iterators are required to user the connector.